 You also have the option of changing your monitoring contract to one-year instead of three years.
 If you do, then the 50% discount worth several hundred dollars drops to $25 off (on the Ultimate Package).

 Frontpoint uses GE technology for virtually all of its components but brands it Frontpoint.
 The company offers a good selection of all sorts of equipment on their website.
 If you want, you can purchase additional equipment from any source as long as it is GE or GE compatible.
 Any Z-Wave smart home appliance will work with the consoles.
-If you have an existing thermostat or other component using Z-Waves, you can connect and manage it through the Frontpoint home security panel and smartphone app.
+If you have an existing thermostat or other component using Z-Wave, such as products from Honeywell, Logitech and others, you can connect and manage it through the Frontpoint home security panel and smartphone app.
 You must, however, purchase the Ultimate Package monitoring.

 Frontpoint lists their equipment under three categories: